 GRAND FINALE!

 Dish up the Ricotta dumplings with the wholesome salad alongside.
-Drizzle over the sage butter sauce, scattering the dumplings with sage leaves and the toasted Pine Nuts.
+Drizzle over the sage butter sauce, scattering the dumplings with sage leaves and the toasted pine nuts.
 Enjoy your hard work, Chef!

 Frequently Asked Questions